- Simultaneous encode/decode/preview in a robust, compact unit

 Hardware-generated timestamps are employed to keep audio synchronized to the video, thus eliminating "lip sync" problems.
 MP4 files can be edited in Adobe Premiere Pro with A/V sync preserved.

 Real-Time Text Overlay

 The overlay generators can position up to 160 characters of text anywhere in the video frame.
 A unique text string, consisting of mixed constant and variable text, may be defined for each overlay generator.
-Text variables such as time, date, and frame count are automatically updated every video frame.
+Text variables are automatically updated every video frame.
+Supported variables include time, date, and frame count.

 Graphics Overlay with Unicode Text

 Overlay images and high quality, styled unicode text (bold, italic, underline, outline and shadow) can be displayed on top of the composite video output, compressed streams, or preview stream (but not low latency preview stream).